Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Problems Stemming from Heterogeneity

 \subsection{Data Demonstration}

 In this section, we specifically illustrate how the change (increase) in $\bm V$ could impact the significance of fixed parameters by using artificial data similar to the \emph{sleepstudy} data \cite{belenky03} included in \emph{lme4}.
-This dataset includes $18$ subjects participating in a sleep deprivation study, where each subject's reaction time (RT) \footnote{strictly speaking, the response variable should be log(RT) to have a meaningful infinity support.} was monitored for $10$ consecutive days.
-The reaction times are nested by subject and continuous in measurement.
-Then we fit a model with day of measurement (``\emph{Days}'') as the covariate, including random intercept and slope effects that are allowed to covary.
+This dataset includes $18$ subjects participating in a sleep deprivation study, where each subject's reaction time (RT) \footnote{Strictly speaking, the response variable should be log(RT) to have a meaningful infinity support.} was monitored for $10$ consecutive days.
+The reaction times are nested within subject and continuous in measurement.
+Then we fit a model with day of measurement (``\emph{Days}'') as the covariate, including random intercepts and slopes that are allowed to covary.
 This leads to a model whose free parameters include: the fixed intercept and slope $\beta_0$ and $\beta_1$; the random variance and covariances $\sigma_0^2$, $\sigma_1^2$, and $\sigma_{01}$; and the residual variance $\sigma_r^2$.
-To illustrate the impact of heterogeneity on cross-level interactions, we also simulate an ordinal variable with four levels loosely called \emph{Cognitive Ability} (CA), with its own main effect coefficient as $\beta_2$ and its interaction effect \emph{Cognitive Ability} (CA) $\times$\emph{Days} coefficient as $\beta_3$.
+To illustrate the impact of heterogeneity on cross-level interactions, we also simulate an ordinal variable with four levels loosely called \emph{Cognitive Ability} (CA), with its own main effect coefficient as $\beta_2$ and its interaction effect \emph{Cognitive Ability} (CA) $\times$ \emph{Days} coefficient as $\beta_3$.
 In the simulation, we focus on the significance test results of $\beta_1$ and $\beta_3$.
 The true values were set to be $10.47$ and $6.27$, respectively, with both far different from $0$.
-The full model is displayed from Equation~\eqref{eq:prob1} to Equation~\eqref{eq:prob3}.
+The random effect variance/covariance and residual variance were set to be the same as the estimates obtained from the \emph{sleepstudy} data.
+This leads to the model displayed from Equation~\eqref{eq:prob1} to Equation~\eqref{eq:prob3}.